instillai/machine-learning-course/docs/source/content/supervised/knn.rst

 This is the simplest method.
 Basically, it's just calculating the Euclidean distance from the object being classified to each point in the set.
 You want to use this method when the dimensions are small or the number of points is small.
+As the number of points increases the number of times the method will have to calculate the Euclidean distance also increases, so the performance of the method drops.
+Luckily, the K-D tree method is better equipped for larger sets of data.

 K-D Tree Method
 -----------------